Code-with-Khadija/Code-with-Khadija/README.md

 Currently focused on **deepening my understanding of advanced AI systems**, agent workflows, and scalable AI solutions.

 **Fun Facts:**
-☕ I can drink coffee anytime (sleep is optional).
+☕ I can drink coffee anytime.
 🗣️ Part time yapper if you let me.